arnisoph/saltstack-keepalived-formula/README.rst

 keepalived-formula
 ==================

-Salt Stack Formula to set up and configure keepalived, a loadbalancer based on VRRP
+Salt Stack Formula to set up and configure keepalived, a router and loadbalancer based on VRRP

 NOTICE BEFORE YOU USE
 =====================